openhwgroup/core-v-xif/docs/source/x_ext.rst

 A |coprocessor| shall never initiate a memory request transaction(s) for offloaded non-accepted instructions.
 A |coprocessor| shall never initiate a memory request transaction(s) for offloaded non-load/store instructions (``loadstore`` = 0).
-A |coprocessor| shall never initiate a non-speculative memory request transaction(s) unless on or after a cycle of receiving a commit transaction with ``commit_kill`` = 0.
+A |coprocessor| shall never initiate a non-speculative memory request transaction(s) unless in the same cycle or after the cycle of receiving a commit transaction with ``commit_kill`` = 0.
 A |coprocessor| shall never initiate a speculative memory request transaction(s) on cycles after a cyle in which it receives ``commit_kill`` = 1 via the commit transaction.
 A |coprocessor| shall initiate memory request transaction(s) for offloaded accepted load/store instructions that receive ``commit_kill`` = 0 via the commit transaction.